We ask you, humbly, to help us.

 Earth and its life forms came into existence and

 evolved by perfectly natural processes.
-They see no evidence of intervention
+They see no proof of intervention

 or guidance by a supernatural entity.